 Please, anyone, if you don't want one of these gorgeous puppies for yourself, forward on to someone you think might be interested!
 Otherwise they will be put to sleep.
 I would take them all if I had the room!
 Thanks so much everyone!
 Steph :).

 Puppies looking for a home (see photos attached).
 If you know of anyone who would like to adopt one of those FREE puppies, please let me know as soon as possible.
-Otherwise they will have to be put to sleep in about 2 weeks if we don't find them a home.
+Otherwise they will have to be put to sleep in about

 The puppies are in good health and being taken care of.
 If you know anyone who is interested please let me know or have them contact me.